-On events run under MSA permit, vehicles must comply with the MSA regulations, which allows advertising up to a total area of 1250cm2 on events held between 07:00 and 22:00hrs.
+On events run under an MSA Motorsport UK permit, vehicles must comply with the MSA Motorsport UK regulations, which allows advertising up to a total area of 1250cm on events held between 07:00 and 22:00hrs.
 In addition, period advertising forming part of the provenance of a vehicle (e.g. on an ex works car) may be allowed.
 Please contact the HERO office for confirmation.